BrettHu/color-speak/README.md

 Demo application to show accessibility features in web apps

 ## build
-This requires typescript build to change app.ts
+You can optionally build to get local changes to refresh using gulp and browser-sync

 1. Install node.js: http://nodejs.org
-2. Install typescript
+2. Install gulp
 ```
-npm install -g typescript
+npm install -g gulp
+npm install
 ```
-3. Build app.ts when you change it
+3. Run gulp to build
 ```
-tsc app.ts
+gulp
 ```